BloomTech-Labs/tagger-ds/README.md

 ### 3️⃣ How to connect to the data API

-🚫 List directions on how to connect to the API here
+Send a POST request to http://tags2.us-east-2.elasticbeanstalk.com/api/tags with the arguments {'id', 'sender', 'subject', 'message'}

 ## Contributing